brainhack-school2025/Zamanidoost_project/README.md

 - **scikit-learn** – for computing classification metrics like precision, recall, and F1-score

-- **Google Colab with Tesla V100 GPU** – for accelerated RPN training

 - **Git & GitHub** – for version control and project collaboration

 - **Markdown** – for documenting the project and creating a structured README